scottx611x/CSCI-S-40/Lecture/Lectures.md

 				- A cable modem divides your coax into multiple channels: (acutal TV cable, incoming bandwith, outgoing bandwith)
 				- A DSL connection divides your RJ-11 into multiple channels: (analog phone system, range for sending, range for receiving)
 				- If you looked at these wires at any given moment a different IP Datagram could be passing over it (Time Division)

+		- Describe your current internet connection briefly.
+Are you behind a NAT?
+Do you have a public or private IP address?
+Describe how you came to these conclusions.